lucasgcb/CPython-Extension-Example/README.md

 ### About

-This repository contains an example project where C code wrapped and compiled through a setup script.
+This repository contains an example project where C code is wrapped and compiled through a setup.py installation script.

-This works based on the fact C code and routines may be run through Python through its implementation in [CPython, the reference interpreter of Python ("standard")](https://www.python.org/download/alternatives/).
+This works based on the fact C code and routines may be run through Python through its reference implementation in [CPython](https://www.python.org/download/alternatives/).
 ### Why?

 - Sometimes you have some effective **C code you want to interface** with something easier to work with and couple stuff to.